 The easy start on this chainsaw comes from the half throttle choke.
 It’s not exactly an innovative system but it’s also not going to leave you ripping on it for half an hour before the powerful motor kicks to life either.
 It’s priced fairly, and it’s the perfect length for those who are working around the house, and consumers get a 7 year warranty with their saw.
 Hands down, it’s among the best easy start chainsaws around.

-Husqvarna 460 Rancher 20-Inch 60.3cc Gas Powered Chain Saw with Easy Smart Start
+Husqvarna 460 Rancher 60.3cc Gas Powered Chain Saw

-Let’s be fair here, though: the price is high and this chainsaw might be too big for the average person to use for their yard.
+Let’s be fair here, though: the price could be high for some, and this chainsaw might be too big for the average person to use for their yard.
 But if you’ve got a considerable amount of property and you’re looking to harvest large amounts of wood then this is the saw you need.
 Convenient to start, and powerful as all get-out, this professional grade saw can make life a lot easier for those who need it.

 Poulan Pro 50cc 2 Stroke Gas Powered Chain Saw Easy Start Pull System